 - Harnoli Tehsil Piplan (Mianwali) (Boys & Girls)

 The Punjab Daanish Schools and Centers of Excellence Authority Act 2010, provides for unambiguous criteria for merit base selection from within the group of the “destitute, most deprived and marginalized students”.
 This is provided under section 9 of the Act.

-Section 9 (3) states that Subject to sub-section (2), the governing body of a Daanish School shall admit the destitute, most deprived and marginalized student, if the total combined gross income of the members of the household of the student does not exceed seven thousand rupees per month, or any other amount as may be notified by the Authority and the student, in order of precedence, falls in either of the following sub-categories:-
+Section 9 (3) states that Subject to sub-section (2), the governing body of a Daanish School shall admit the destitute, most deprived and marginalized student, if the total combined gross income of the members of the household of the student does not exceed fifteen thousand rupees per month, or any other amount as may be notified by the Authority and the student, in order of precedence, falls in either of the following sub-categories:-

 - He is orphan having lost both of his parents and having no guardian or being taken care of by an elder sibling or a member of extended family